 Finding your new home

 You probably already know the area in which you’d like to buy but it would help to really dive deep and decide what you want and what can be compromised on.
-Check out the local area, shops, restaurants and schools and so on and then how long any commutes take, what peak-time traffic is like, parking, you can also look at crime stats for your street if it’s a concern.
+Check out the local area, shops, restaurants and schools and so on and then how long any commutes take, what is peak-time traffic is like, the parking situation day/night, you can also look at crime stats for your street if it’s a concern.